oracle-livelabs/security/accessgovernancee2e/data-load/data-load.md

     ```
 5. Assign Administrator Application Role to User Pamela Green

-    * In the OCI console, navigate to Identity -> Domains -> Default Domain -> Oracle Cloud Services -> AG-<name of your AG service-instance> -> Application Role.
+    * In the OCI console, navigate to Identity -> Domains -> Default Domain -> Oracle Cloud Services -> AG-service-instance -> Application Role.

     * Notice the *AG Administrator* Role listed.
 Click on the Downward arrow on the right corner.